SAP/spartacus-docs/_pages/contributing/feature-flags-and-code-deprecation.md

 ### Explicit feature flags

-1. Explicit feature flags are simple string identifiers, available out of the box.
+1. Explicit feature flags are simple string identifiers.
 You can check their status similarly to checking feature level.

     You can use simple utility function (that consumes global config):